11:18, 21 April 2025

 In particular, TsNIIchermet developed the project's basic and detailed engineering, with a view to increasing its productivity and enabling the production of continuously cast billets of new formats.

 A similarly substantial project was the construction of a new VRS-125 railcar dumper for NLMK, which was carried out in cooperation with the company's machine-building complex.
-The objectives of the project were twofold: firstly, to improve the life cycle of metal structures, and secondly, to increase the safety of unloaded gondola cars.
+The objectives of the project were twofold: firstly, to improve the life cycle of steel structures, and secondly, to increase the safety of unloaded gondola cars.

 In addition, in 2021, technical specifications were developed for the design of a new complex for the production of high-quality flat-rolled products from stainless steels for the Russian Stainless Company project.
 Basic technical requirements for the technological process and equipment were also developed.